-Florida deputy charged after staying outside school shooting
+Florida deputy charged for inaction during Parkland shooting

-MIAMI (AP) - Prosecutors say the Florida deputy who failed to confront a gunman during last year’s Parkland massacre has been arrested on 11 charges.
+MIAMI (AP) - The former Florida deputy who failed to confront a gunman during last year’s Parkland school massacre was arrested Tuesday on 11 criminal charges related to his actions, prosecutors announced.

-State Attorney Mike Satz announced Tuesday that 56-year-old Scot Peterson faces child neglect, culpable negligence and perjury charges.
-Peterson, then a Broward County deputy, was on duty during the shooting at Marjory Stoneman Douglas High School but never went inside.
+Broward State Attorney Mike Satz said in a statement that 56-year-old Scot Peterson faces child neglect, culpable negligence and perjury charges that carry a combined potential prison sentence of nearly 100 years.

+Peterson, then a Broward deputy, was on duty as the school resource officer during the February 2018 shooting at Marjory Stoneman Douglas High School but never went inside while bullets were flying.
+Seventeen people died and 17 others were wounded in the attack.

-Satz says the charges carry a combined prison sentence of nearly 100 years.
-Peterson’s bail was set at $102,000.
+Peterson’s bail was set at $102,000, Satz said.
+Once released, Peterson will be required to wear a GPS monitor and surrender his passport, and will be prohibited from possessing a firearm, the prosecutor said.

-A Peterson lawyer didn’t immediately respond to a request for comment.
+Peterson lawyer Joseph DiRuzzo III didn’t immediately respond to a request for comment.
+In the past, he has defended Peterson’s conduct as justified under the circumstances.

+The charges follow a 14-month investigation by the Florida Department of Law Enforcement, according to that agency.

+“The FDLE investigation shows former deputy Peterson did absolutely nothing to mitigate the MSD shooting that killed 17 children, teachers and staff and injured 17 others,” FDLE Commissioner Rick Swearingen in an email statement said.
+“There can be no excuse for his complete inaction and no question that his inaction cost lives.”

-Twenty-year-old Nikolas Cruz faces the death penalty if convicted of killing 17 people and wounding 17 others in the attack.
-He has offered to plead not guilty in return for a life sentence, but prosecutors have refused that offer.
+Nikolas Cruz , 20, faces the death penalty if convicted of the first-degree murder charges filed in the attack.
+His lawyers have said Cruz would plead guilty in return for a life sentence, but prosecutors have refused that offer.

 Copyright © 2019 The Washington Times, LLC.